State of Florida Office of The Governor EO# 18-150

 WHEREAS, the National Hurricane Center forecasts that Subtropical Storm Alberto will emerge over the southeastern Gulf of Mexico by Saturday night, and approach the north-central Gulf Coast on Monday;

-WHEREAS, the National Hurricane Center predicts strengthening until the system makes
+WHEREAS, the National Hurricane Center predicts strengthening until the system makes landfall; and

 WHEREAS, the National Hurricane Center forecasts that Subtropical Storm Alberto will bring heavy rainfall, including over 10 inches in some areas, strong wings, storm surge, hazardous seas, and the potential for isolated tornadic activity from the Florida Keys to the Panhandle from through the following week; and